Twisted Conjugacy in Big Mapping Class Groups: Introduction

 The goal of this paper is to exhibit a similarity between the finite-type and infinite-type settings.
-Now, let $S$ be an infinite-type surface (i.e., $S$ is a connected, second countable, oriented $2$-manifold without boundary such that the fundamental group $\pi_1(S)$ is not finitely generated) and $\MCG(S)$ denote the big mapping class group of $S$.
-As compared to the above mentioned results (mostly algebraic in nature) our approach will significantly be more geometric.
-The technique from the Appendix of \cite{fg10} can be modified suitably in our set-up to show that the big mapping class group $\MCG(S)$ (when $S$ an infinite-type surface containing a non-displaceable subsurface) does satisfy the $R_{\infty}$-property (see \thmref{mainthmnondis}).
+Now, let $S$ be an infinite-type surface (i.e. $S$ is a connected, second countable, oriented $2$-manifold without boundary such that the fundamental group $\pi_1(S)$ is not finitely generated) and $\MCG(S)$ denote the big mapping class group of $S$.
+As opposed to the above mentioned results (mostly algebraic in nature) our approach will be significantly more geometric.
+The technique from the Appendix of \cite{fg10} can be modified suitably in our set-up to show that the big mapping class group $\MCG(S)$ does satisfy the $R_{\infty}$-property under some restrictions.
+A finite-type connected subsurface $\Sigma\subset S$ is called \textit{non-displaceable} if $f(\Sigma)\cap \Sigma\neq \emptyset$ for all $ f\in \Homeo(S)$.
+One of the main results of this paper is the following:

+\begin{theorem*}[\thmref{mainthmnondis}] If $S$ is a connected orientable infinite-type surface without boundary containing a non-displaceable subsurface, then $\MCG(S)$ has the $R_{\infty}$-property. \end{theorem*}

-Using Birman exact sequence, we prove that if $S$ is an infinite-type surface with countably many isolated punctures, then the big mapping class group $\MCG(S)$ possesses the $R_{\infty}$-property (see \corref{maincorbes}).
+Using the Birman exact sequence, we prove that if $S$ is an infinite-type surface with an isolated puncture, then the big mapping class group $\MCG(S)$ possesses the $R_{\infty}$-property (see \corref{stosx}).
 For details, see \secref{mcg} and \secref{results}.
-As an immediate application we also characterize the $S_{\infty}$-property of the mapping class groups (see \thmref{mainthm2}).
-For necessary definitions and results we refer to \secref{isogred}.
+We also prove the following. \begin{theorem*}[\thmref{111}] Let $S$ be an infinite-type surface such that the space of ends $\Ends(S)$ is a Cantor set $C$ with the following: either (a) $\mathrm{genus}(S)<\infty$ or (b) $\Ends(S)=\Ends^{np}(S)$.
+Then $\MCG(S)$ possesses the $R_{\infty}$-property. \end{theorem*} As an immediate application of the above results, we characterize the $S_{\infty}$-property of the mapping class groups.
+For necessary definitions and results, we refer to \secref{isogred}.
+In particular, we prove the following result in this direction.

+\begin{theorem*}[\thmref{mainthm2}] Let $S$ be a connected orientable surface without boundary.
+Then $\MCG(S)$ has the $R_{\infty}$-property if and only if $\MCG(S)$ has the $S_{\infty}$-property. \end{theorem*}